peteroupc/html3dutil/doc/H3DU.Shape.md

 #### Parameters

-* `x` (Type: number | Array.&lt;number>)<br>X axis scaling factor for this shape object.
+* `x` (Type: number | Array.&lt;number>)<br>x-axis scaling factor for this shape object.
 If "y" and "z" are null, undefined, or omitted, this is instead a 3-element array giving the scaling factors for the X, Y, and Z dimensions, respectively, or a single number giving the scaling factor for all three dimensions.
-* `y` (Type: number) (optional)<br>Y axis scaling factor for this shape object.
+* `y` (Type: number) (optional)<br>y-axis scaling factor for this shape object.
-* `z` (Type: number) (optional)<br>Z axis scaling factor for this shape object.
+* `z` (Type: number) (optional)<br>z-axis scaling factor for this shape object.

 #### Return Value